-Cool-season grasses, such as ryegrass, fescue, and bluegrass, will be best suited with aerating in the early fall or early spring.
+Cool-season grasses will be best suited with aerating in the early fall or early spring.
+Some examples are:

-If you have warm-season grasses, such as St. Augustine, Bermuda grass, or zoysia, you’ll want to aerate in the late spring.
+If you have warm-season grasses, you’ll want to aerate in the late spring.
 Some warm-season grass types are:

 Another top recommendation is to give your grass one full year of growth before aerating.
 This is important for new homeowners, as it might be tempting to aerate upon gaining possession.